espressif/esp-idf/docs/en/api-reference/peripherals/uart.rst

 If the communication established with :cpp:func:`uart_driver_install` is no longer required, the driver can be removed to free allocated resources by calling :cpp:func:`uart_driver_delete`.

-Overview of RS485 specific communication options
+Overview of RS485 Specific Communication 0ptions
 ------------------------------------------------

 .. note::